 BULPIP-AIPS Urdu Training Program

-In 2014, after a 5-year hiatus and thanks to a $3.1 million grant from the US government, the BULPIP-AIPS Urdu Training Program (BULPIP) recommenced training students.
+History: In 2014, after a 5-year hiatus and thanks to a $3.1 million grant from the US government, the BULPIP-AIPS Urdu Training Program (BULPIP) recommenced training students.
 Originally founded in 1973 and based in Lahore, BULPIP provided intensive Urdu language training to American students, scholars, and teachers who had research and professional interests in Urdu language and literature, Pakistan, Islam, and the Muslim communities of South Asia.
 The program ran continuously until 2001, when, due to a State Department travel warning prohibiting students from traveling to Pakistan, BULPIP was forced to relocate to Lucknow, India, and subsequently shut down in 2008.
 Under the terms of the revived program, The Institute for South Asia Studies runs BULPIP in conjunction with the American Institute of Pakistan Studies (AIPS).

-The program awards fellowships to up to ten US-based graduate students per year to spend fifteen weeks in the fall semester undertaking intensive Urdu language training at the Lahore University of Management Sciences in Pakistan and to train up to ten Pakistan-based Urdu teachers in contemporary second-language teaching pedagogy through internship appointments spanning two to four months at US-based universities over the lifecycle of the grant.
+The program awarded fellowships to up to ten US-based graduate students per year to spend fifteen weeks in the fall semester undertaking intensive Urdu language training at the Lahore University of Management Sciences in Pakistan and to train up to ten Pakistan-based Urdu teachers in contemporary second-language teaching pedagogy through internship appointments spanning two to four months at US-based universities over the lifecycle of the grant.

 The South and Southeast Asia Library (SSEAL) at UC Berkeley contains one of the largest collections of Urdu publications in the world, with over 33,000 titles.
 Under the able stewardship of the South Asia Curator and Cataloger of SSEAL, Adnan Malik, the library continues to build its already substantial collection, which is widely considered among the finest university collections in the world.